JeffreyLuo333/MusicEmotionDetection/README.md

 <img src="images/Mid2Emotion.png" width="550" height="270">

 ### 3.4 Mid-level features to emotion score mapping results
-The paper compares the three model architectures (A2E, A2Mid2E, A2Mid2E-Joint) on the full task of predicting emotion from audio.
+The paper compares the three model architectures (A2E, A2Mid2E, A2Mid2E-Joint) on the full task of classifying emotion from audio.
 The A2E model serves as reference for the subsequent models with explainable linear layers.
-The results can be found in the table below.
+The classification accuracy results can be found in the table below.

 <img src="images/MappingScore.png" width="650" height="130">